 Past exhibits are available to community organizations such as schools, churches, and libraries upon availability.
-For more information call Director of Interpretation Kathe Hambrick at 225-336-2422 ext.
-207 or email her at email@example.com.
+Contact the museum at 225-336-2422 for more information.